jimburton/scrabble/chapters/Chapter4.md

 We now have enough resources to start playing the game.
 Not actually with a user interface -- what we mean by "playing" is using the REPL to generate an initial game state then calling functions to "take turns" that generate new game states.

-Code that takes turns repeatedly until the game is over is not part of this section.
+Similarly, code that takes turns repeatedly until the game is over is not part of this section.
 That functionality is the responsibility of clients, because it will necessarily involve IO, and the desired response when something goes wrong will be different for each client.
 All the